-That’s how Josh describes his current walk with the Lord versus the place he was in four years ago.
+That’s how Josh describes his current walk with the Lord versus the place he was in not too long ago.

 “I accepted Jesus into my life when I was maybe 12,” Josh says.
 “But a lot happens between 12 and 35.
 I was a boy when I was 12.
 I fell completely away from any type of relationship with Jesus from the time I was 17 years old until I was 33.
 I didn’t pick up the Bible, I didn’t read the Bible, I didn’t go to church unless it was Mother’s Day, Christmas or Easter — and that was to please my mother.
 There was no relationship with God.
 Even though I was saved, I didn’t have a relationship with Jesus.”

 It was during this season of distance from God that Josh met Caroline — the love of his life and his future wife.
 The two dated for awhile and were married on May 5, 2015.

 But before Josh said “I do” to Caroline, God had begun to do a work in his heart.
 Little did he realize at first that God was using Caroline and her family to draw him back to Jesus.